cgio/portfolio/README.md

 # Portfolio
 ## Samples from select projects in various languages

-**For compliance with varying software licenses, most code is abridged**
+**For compliance with various software licenses, most code is abridged**
 Format: *file name/link, language/technologies, and description*
 Listed in no particular order